Blue Cascader (Zygonyx natalensis)

 Habitat

-Zygonyx natalensis inhabits rocky, fast flowing streams and rivers.
-It is particularly fond of river stretches with ‘white water’ where there are rapids, cascades and waterfalls.
-Occupies rivers in savanna, grassland and fynbos regions.
+The Blue Cascader inhabits rocky, fast-flowing streams and rivers.
+It is particularly fond of river stretches with ‘white water’ where there are rapids, cascades, and waterfalls.
+Females can sometimes be found some distance away from water in a variety of vegetation types.
+The Blue Cascader occupies rivers in the savanna, grassland, and fynbos regions.

 Behaviour

-Males are frequently seen patrolling a stretch of water or hovering low down over rapids and waterfalls.
-Frequently returns to hover at a favourite site after inspecting a length of river.
-Sometimes found away from water hunting over surrounding habitats.
+Blue Cascader males are frequently seen patrolling a stretch of water or hovering low down over rapids and waterfalls.
+They regularly return to hover at a favourite site after inspecting a length of river.
+The Blue Cascader can sometimes be found away from water, hunting over surrounding habitats.
 The flight is swift and powerful.
-Hunts on the wing and is not often seen perched.
-Females are not often seen and spend most of their time away from water.
+The Blue Cascader hunts on the wing and is not often seen perched.
+Females are seldom seen and spend most of their time away from water.

 Status and Conservation

-Locally common.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-This species make little use of man-made habitats other than artificial weirs that may simulate natural rapids and waterfalls.
-Reliant on healthy, flowing river systems.
+The Blue Cascader is locally common in South Africa.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+This species makes little use of man-made habitats other than artificial weirs that may simulate natural rapids and waterfalls.
+The Blue Cascader is reliant on healthy, flowing river systems.

 Distribution

-This species can be found over much of Sub-Saharan Africa, but is mostly recorded from Eastern and Southern Africa, ranging from Ethiopia down to the Western Cape in South Africa.
+The Blue Cascader can be found over much of Sub-Saharan Africa, but is mostly recorded from Eastern and Southern Africa, ranging from Ethiopia to the Western Cape in South Africa.

-Widespread in the northern and eastern parts of South Africa where it is most common.
-It range continues south to the Eastern and Western Cape where it is more localised.
+Zygonyx natalensis is widespread in the northern and eastern parts of South Africa, where it is most numerous.
+Its range continues south to the Eastern and Western Cape, where it is more localised.

 Below is a map showing the distribution of records for Blue Cascader in the OdonataMAP database as at February 2020.